Island Walk, Florida

 Island Walk is an unincorporated area and a census-designated place (CDP) in Collier County, Florida, United States.
 As of the 2020 United States census, there were 2,812 people, 1,511 households and 1,085 families residing in the CDP.
 The population was 3,035 at the 2010 census.
 It is part of the Naples–Marco Island Metropolitan Statistical Area.

 Geography

 Island Walk is located in northwestern Collier County, 12 mi northeast of Naples.

 According to the United States Census Bureau, the CDP has a total area of 2.7 sqkm.

-There are extensive ponds that surround almost every street in the community.
+There are numerous bridges across extensive interconnected ponds that surround almost every street in the community.